AmityCo/Amity-Social-Cloud-SDK-Android-Sample-App/README.md

 Please build and sync the project once before running the app.

 ### Replace the api key
-Go to "res/values/strings.xml" inside sdk-versioning Module and paste the api key inside `sdk_api_key` key name.
+Go to "SampleAPIKey.kt" inside sdk-versioning Module and paste the api key inside `get().

 ## License